 Mapping invasive plants using drone imagery

-A partnership project between Sunshine Coast Council and QUT has been awarded an Advance Queensland Industry Research Fellowship $240,000 grant toward a project to develop a proven framework for classifying and mapping invasive plant species using drone-collected imagery.
+A partnership project between Sunshine Coast Council and QUT has been awarded an Advance Queensland Industry Research Fellowship grant to develop a proven framework for classifying and mapping invasive plant species using drone-collected imagery.

-A partnership project between Sunshine Coast Council and QUT has been awarded an Advance Queensland Industry Research Fellowship $240,000 grant toward a project to develop a proven framework for classifying and mapping invasive plant species using drone-collected imagery.
+A partnership project between Sunshine Coast Council and QUT has been awarded $240,000 through an Advance Queensland Industry Research Fellowship grant to develop a proven framework for classifying and mapping invasive plant species using drone-collected imagery.

 Sunshine Coast Council's Invasive Weeds Project Officer Melissa Hele said the grant would will build upon learnings from previous research, further exploring and testing the use of AI for plant identification in natural systems.